If you have experienced a recent sexual assault:

 Get medical attention

 Both your physical and emotional well-being are important.
 You could have an internal injury, a sexually transmitted disease, or become pregnant.
 A medical exam could also provide important evidence for prosecution.
-If you go to a hospital for evidence collection and medical attention, law enforcement officers are able to take your statement at the hospital if you chose to file a report with the police.
-If you go to a clinic (like a Planned Parenthood) for medical attention, law enforcement will not be called.
+If you go to a hospital for evidence collection and medical attention, law enforcement officers are able to take your statement at the hospital, if you choose to file a report with the police.

 Don’t bathe, shower, or change clothes

 Washing or changing clothes may remove forensic evidence.
-If you do bathe, douche, or change clothes, a hospital will still provide a forensic evidence exam.
-If you are considering reporting your assault to law enforcement, a forensic exam should be completed within a 72 hour period after an assault.
+If you do bathe, shower, douche, or change clothes, a hospital will still provide a forensic evidence exam.
+If you can, bring the clothes you were wearing at the time of the assault along with you to the hospital (in a plastic bag) for evidence collection.

 Make a report

 Making a report is not the same as pressing charges or deciding to go through campus disciplinary proceedings.
 You can make a report with campus security or the police even if you are unsure if you want to move forward with any formal process.
 The decision is completely up to you and can be decided at a later time.
 A member of the campus Sexual Assault Support Team can assist you in preparing or making a report.